Jack Jones in 1989

 Jack Jones was an icon in Philadelphia television.
 He was taken from us at such an early age, 41.
 He passed away on Tuesday, March 5, 1991 of pancreatic cancer at his home in Lower Merion, but he stayed with us publicly to the end.
 His last broadcast was Saturday, February 2nd on the 6 pm newscast when he was receiving intravenous medication while on the air.
 By 11 pm, he was too weak to go on.
 Less than four weeks before his death, Jones said, "I'm feeling very good.
 I'm looking very good, too, thank you, although I'm a little skinny.
 People shouldn't worry about me."
 He had loss another 35 pounds and was down to only 130 pounds.

 Jones never really brought WCAU-TV the ratings they were looking for and in September of 1976, he and Mike Tuck were replaced by Joan Dinerstein and Ralph Penza.
 A couple months later, Jones joined KYW-TV on December 1st of 1976.
 There, he anchored the noon report.
 But in the summer of 1977, with Mort Crim and Jessica Savitch gone, Jack was teamed up with Vince Leonard for the 60 minute version of "Eyewitness News" from 6 to 7 pm.
 Two years later, he was pushed to weekends and replaced on the daily program by Beverly Williams.
-He then left Channel 3, going to WLS-TV in Chicago.
-Late in 1983, he left WLS and returned to KYW-TV for weekend anchoring duties, which he kept until he died.

 He was the first African-American anchor in the city.
 But what made Jones unique was that he was the first Philadelphia TV anchor to be born, raised and educated here in our city.
+Even when he was working in Chicago, he kept his center city apartment and returned to Philly twice a month.

 In the late seventies, Jones owned a men's store in Society Hill, and a luncheonette in Camden.
 He was a licensed Real Estate Broker and had extensive real estate holdings.